Japanuspus/adventofcode/2022/README.md

 Not pretty.
 Ended up spending a long time getting a good idea for part 2 (rotated coords), but then I coded the brute-force instead.
 And then it failed silently because of an i32 overflow...

 **Extension**: Solve part 2 in rotated coordinate system.
+- Find possible isolated values for u and v separately and test candidates (approx. 100)

 ## Day 16: Proboscidea Volcanium

+Use bitfields for set.

+## Day 17 Pyroclastic Flow

+The tetris day.
+Made a solution with bitfields - but they really should be unions of `[u8;4]` and `u32` to be fast.

+**Open**: Deep thoughts about the cycles.

+**Extension**: Use bit unions?

+## Day 18: Boiling Boulders (2ms)

+Used BFS to map exterior while counting external surfaces.
+Seems pretty optimal.

+Only clunkyness was some error mapping in going from `Vec` to array, and my bounds handling for the exterior.